QuantumSimulator

 q0q1XSW

-SWAP exchanges the computational basis states of two qubits: |ab⟩ → |ba⟩.
-It can be decomposed into three CNOT gates: CNOT(1,2)·CNOT(2,1)·CNOT(1,2).
-SWAP preserves entanglement structure — it simply relabels which physical qubit holds which logical state.
-The gate is symmetric and its own inverse (SWAP² = I).
+SWAP exchanges the computational basis states of two qubits: ∣ab⟩ becomes ∣ba⟩ for all values of a and b.
+It can be built from three CNOT gates: CNOT(1,2) then CNOT(2,1) then CNOT(1,2).
+SWAP preserves entanglement structure.
+It does not create or destroy correlations.
+It simply relabels which physical qubit holds which logical state.
+The gate is symmetric (swapping the qubit labels gives the same gate) and is its own inverse (SWAP² = I).

 Bloch sphere

-Exchanges the Bloch vectors of two qubits.
+Exchanges the Bloch vectors of the two qubits.
 Each qubit ends up with the other’s full state, including phase and purity.

 Truth table